The Southland Theatres 1 & 2 was the first cinematic venue to operate at the SOUTHLAND mall. The twin venue showed first features in October 1970.

 Drawing from the Joseph Horne Company

-A high-definition Complete Plan shows all of the center's stores and services, as of November 1962.
-The complex was an expansion of the circa-1953 McKNIGHT SHOPPING CENTER, which is shown in dark gray.
-NORTHWAY MALL encompassed 2 levels.
+A high-definition Complete Plan shows all stores and services, as of November 1962.
+The complex was an expansion of the circa-1953 McKNIGHT SHOPPING CENTER (dark gray).
+NORTHWAY MALL encompassed 394,000 leasable square feet on 2 levels.
 The original strip center comprised the McKnight Level.
-The new enclosed concourse above it was known as the Upper Mall Level.
+The new enclosed concourse was known as the Upper Mall Level.

 McKNIGHT SHOPPING CENTER TENANTS 1953: